KillDarkness/Gliror/README.md

 - `clap` - Command line argument parsing
 - `colored` - Colored terminal output
 - `indicatif` - Progress bar and status display
-- `serde` - Serialization/deserialization
-- `rand` - Random number generation
-- `tokio-stream` - Async stream utilities

 ## Important Note

 This tool is intended for educational purposes and authorized penetration testing only.
 Misuse of this tool against systems without explicit permission may be illegal and could cause service disruptions.
 Always obtain proper authorization before testing.
+See our [Legal Notice](docs/legal.md) for complete legal information.

 ## License